peterkim2/04-bitmap-transformer/lab-04_bitmap_transformer.md

 ## Description

 For this assignment you will be building a bitmap (`.bmp`) reader and transformer.
 It will read a bitmap in from disk, run one or more color transforms on the bitmap and then write it out to a new file.
 This project will require the use of node buffers in order to manipulate binary data.
-Your project should include tests, as well as a `.gulpfile`, `package.json`, `.eslintrc`, `README.md`, and a `.gitignore`.
+Your project should include tests, as well as a `gulpfile.js`, `package.json`, `.eslintrc`, `README.md`, and a `.gitignore`.
 Make sure to run all your code through eslint.
 The process will look something like this:

 1. open the original bitmap file using fs and read it into a buffer
 2. convert the buffer header data into a Javascript Object (using constructors)